sap-linuxlab/community.sap_install/roles/sap_ha_cluster/README.md

 <!-- BEGIN: Role Introduction -->
-# sap_ha_cluster Ansible Role
+# sap_ha_pacemaker_cluster Ansible Role

 This role installs pacemaker cluster packages and configures the cluster and SAP cluster resources.
 The cluster setup is managed through the `ha_cluster` Linux System Role.<br>
-`sap_ha_cluster` is acting as a wrapper that takes care of the SAP environment parameter definitions, platform specific variables and additional steps to complete the SAP HA Cluster setup after pacemaker configuration.
+`sap_ha_pacemaker_cluster` is acting as a wrapper that takes care of the SAP environment parameter definitions, platform specific variables and additional steps to complete the SAP HA Cluster setup after pacemaker configuration.

 <!-- END: Role Introduction -->